David Roderick (politician): Later life

 Roderick moved to Anchorage, Alaska, in 1971, where he was the campaign manager for his brother John "Jack" Roderick's successful run for mayor of Anchorage in 1974.
 He worked as an attorney in Alaska until his retirement in 1995, when he returned to Tacoma, Washington.

 Personal life

 Roderick married his first wife, Jean, in 1948, and they had three children; the couple divorced in 1958.
 He remarried in 1961 to Marcia, and the marriage led to two additional children, Susan and John Roderick, who became a noted musician and podcaster.
 David and Marcia Roderick divorced in 1974.

+After a series of strokes, Roderick died from respiratory failure in Seattle on December 4, 2007, at the age of 86.